 These answers to Frequently Asked Questions regarding the proposed Louisiana International Terminal are provided as part of Port NOLA’s commitment to a public process.
 This page will be updated as the project progresses and more information becomes available.
-Cathy Alfonso is Port NOLA’s Community Engagement Manager.
-She can be reached at email@example.com.
+For more information email LITinfo@portnola.com.

-Background: Maritime commerce at the Port of New Orleans, a Louisiana state agency, generates thousands of jobs and millions of dollars for the state and the regional economy each year.
-To support our state-mandated economic mission, Port NOLA is exploring the development of an international container terminal in Violet in St. Bernard Parish that will meet growing demand and create more local jobs and business opportunity.
+Maritime commerce at the Port of New Orleans, a Louisiana state agency, generates thousands of jobs and millions of dollars for the state and the regional economy each year.
+To support our state-mandated economic mission, Port NOLA is exploring the development of an international container terminal in Violet in St. Bernard Parish that will meet growing demand while creating more local jobs and business opportunity.

 The Port of New Orleans is Louisiana’s only international container port.
 In the past 10 years, container volumes have doubled, with double-digit increases in 2018 and 2019, and all evidence shows momentum will continue.
 To meet demand, create new opportunity for the Parish and region, and to ensure Louisiana remains competitive, we need an additional terminal.